gioarca/reactnew/README.md

 # Project info

 Hi!
-This is a web-app developed with love.
+This is a web-app developed with love <3
 It's meant to be used for vegan and vegetarian, but everyone can use it! :)

 # Getting Started